ScanVan/sfs-framework/README.md

 * opencv 4.0.1
 * yaml-cpp 0.6.3

-The code documentation is built using doxygen.
+The code documentation is built using Doxygen.

 # Compilation